-Will this undocumented mom be there when her kids get home today?
+This undocumented mom won't be there when her kids get home

 Her mother died while Vizguerra was flying home.
 Soon, her heartbreak was compounded.

 "I was there (in Mexico) for seven months, and that was extremely difficult.
 It was very difficult for me to be without my children," she said.
-"My children had to stay in here in the US with their father, and it was very difficult for them, especially for our youngest, Cury, who was only a year and one month at the time."
+"My children had to stay in here in the US with their father, and it was very difficult for them, especially for our youngest, Zury, who was only a year and one month at the time."

 A community rallies